federic000/nokia-sros-segw-ipsec-lab/README.md

 what's a __SeGW__ is defined by 3GPP within the TS 33.210 specification.

-_"The border between the security domains is protected by Security Gateways (SEGs).The SEGs are responsible for enforcing the security policy of a security domain towards other SEGs in the destination security domain."_ In essence, it's the IPSec termination point for the secured RAN traffic.
+_"The border between the security domains is protected by Security Gateways (SEGs).The SEGs are responsible for enforcing the security policy of a security domain towards other SEGs in the destination security domain."_ In essence, it's the IPSec termination point for the secured RAN traffic on 4G and 5G networks.

 ## Lab info